nlnzcollservices/SIPbuilderGUI/README.md

 Enter your system record ID number in the corresponding field.
 2. DC title:
  Will be displayed in the dc.xml.
+ It will be displayed in the report and will not be used further.
 3. SIP title:
 Will be displayed as name of your SIP folder.
 4. Entity type: